hashicorp/design-system/website/docs/components/icon-tile/partials/guidelines/guidelines.md

 ## Using with interactive elements

-Avoid placing Icon Tiles next to visually similar interactive elements.
-[Distinguishability](https://www.w3.org/WAI/WCAG21/Understanding/distinguishable) is an accessibility standard that deters interfaces from using elements that look the same but behave differently in close visual proximity.
-This can cause user confusion through the established visual language.
+Avoid placing Icon Tiles adjacent to visually similar interactive elements, as this can lead to user confusion due to lack of visual differentiation.
+[Distinguishability](https://www.w3.org/WAI/WCAG21/Understanding/distinguishable), an accessibility standard, discourages interfaces from using elements that look alike but behave differently when in close visual proximity.

 !!!
 Dont